 The information about his youth comes mainly form a single source, his own statement from 1619 about his life.
 The full biography on Oldenbarnevelt by J. den Tex [Oldenbarnevelt (5 vol., Haarlem-Groningen 1960-1972) warns for wanting to flesh out such information.
 After going in 1564 to The Hague to work for a barrister he studied between 1566 and 1569 in Louvain, Bourges, Cologne, Heidelberg and Padua.
 At Louvain his name was entered wrongly in the student register… In 1570 he became a barrister at the Hof van Holland.
 Two years later he went to Delft to work for the hoogheemraadschap (water control board) of Delfland.
 In 1576 he became the city pensionary of Rotterdam.
 Soon he was chosen also on committees of the States of Holland.
 After the death of William of Orange in 1584 he supported a transfer of power to his son Maurits.
 His activity, qualities and insights were duly noticed, for in 1586 he reached the two posts he would hold until his death, landsadvocaat (state solicitor) and raadpensionaris (grand pensionary) of Holland.

 Much has been made of the personal differences between Maurits and Oldenbarnevelt.
 Up to the year 1600 they seemed to make a perfect match, Maurits as a prudent and most gifted tactical military leader, Oldenbarnevelt as the man of grand strategies.
 Thanks to their combined leadership the Dutch Republic grew from a very low point in the mid-eighties to an emerging European power.
-A campaign to deal with the pirates of Dunkirk led to a hard fought victory in 1600 on the beach of Nieuwpoort where Maurits won the day with some luck.
+A campaign to deal with the pirates of Dunkirk led to a hard fought victory in 1600 on the beach of Nieuwpoort in Flanders where Maurits won the day with some luck.
 The incident annoyed him a lot, because he had urged Oldenbarnevelt not to start this adventure.

 In 1609 a truce for twelve years with Spain was reached.
-Oldenbarnevelt had personally supported François van Aerssen (1572-1641), the Dutch ambassador in France, until 1613 when he did not continue him in his function, Van Aerssen felt disappointed and soon became the personal advisor of Maurits.
-A prolonged debate about theological matters in the Dutch Republic, in particular about predestination, developed into a full political conflict about the relation between church and state.
+Oldenbarnevelt had personally supported François van Aerssen (1572-1641), the Dutch ambassador in France, until 1613 when he did not continue him in his function.
+Van Aerssen felt disappointed and soon became the personal advisor of Maurits.
+A prolonged debate about theological matters in the Dutch Republic, in particular about predestination, developed into a full-scale political conflict about the relation between church and state.
 Maurits decided in 1617 to join sides in public by going to the church of Oldenbarnevelt’s opponents in the Kloosterkerk, next to Oldenbarnevelt’s home in The Hague.
 The way a national synod should convene at Dordrecht and settle these matters was another matter of disagreement.
 In several cities riots broke out.
 In August 1617 Oldenbarnevelt forced the States of Holland in issuing an ordinance permitting individual cities to raise mercenaries to protect citizens.
 Citizens were not allowed to appeal to the Court of Holland, and soldiers had to obey only the orders of the States of Holland, not those of their commander Maurits.
 The very balance of power in the Dutch Republic between the individual provinces, the States General and the stadhouder was at stake, and also the adherence to the principles of government laid down in the Union of Utrecht (1579).
 Oldenbarnevelt favored a situation where towns and provinces could decide themselves on the admission of religious movements, and more specifically he wanted space and tolerance for those who did not join the Reformed protestant majority.

 Maurits’ role in the events from 1617 until 1620 is nowadays much clearer than for Den Tex.
 J.G.
 Smit could edit 120 letters by Maurits held since 1862 at the Koninklijk Huisarchief [Royal Archive] in The Hague [‘Prins Maurits en de goede zaak : Brieven van Maurits uit de jaren 1617-1619’, in: Nederlandse historische bronnen I, A.C.F.
 Koch, J.G.
 Smit and A. Kersten (eds.)
 (The Hague 1979) 43-173; online, Digitale Bibliotheek der Nederlandse Letteren].
 These letters show clearly how Maurits worked slowly but steadily against Oldenbarnevelt after the resolution of August 1617.
-A year later, after more riots, forced changes in city government and above all the dismissal of the waardgelders in several towns Maurits had Oldenbarnevelt and his chief supporters, one of them Hugo Grotius, arrested on August 29, 1618.
+A year later, after more riots, forced changes in city government, and above all the dismissal of the waardgelders in several towns Maurits had Oldenbarnevelt and his chief supporters, one of them Hugo Grotius, arrested on August 29, 1618.
 Maurits was in contact with some of the men who were later on chosen to judge Oldenbarnevelt.

-It is wise to refer here also to the analysis by Jonathan Israel in is major study The Dutch Republic.
+It is wise to refer here also to the analysis by Jonathan Israel in his major study The Dutch Republic.
 Its rise, greatness, and fall 1477-1806 (Oxford 1995) of what happened in this year.
 Finding a legal reason for arresting Oldenbarnevelt might not have been particularly difficult, but on whose authority the arrest had to be done was certainly unclear, as was the choice of a tribunal and the judges.
-In the end they were chosen from both Holland and the other Dutch provinces.
+In the end the judges were chosen from both Holland and the other Dutch provinces.
 The trial dragged on for months.
 In the end the verdicts surprised many people.
 Grotius and Hogerbeets were sentenced to life imprisonment, but Oldenbarnevelt was sentenced to death, with the execution already following the next day, May 13, 1619.
 Maurits had ignored pleas for leniency towards Oldenbarnevelt.
 He did not attend the execution and an eyewitness report troubled his mind severely.